ZLA Logo

 • While we'd love to chat and are glad to hear ZLA is your favorite airspace, be courteous and keep it to-the-point when the frequency is busy.

-• Barging in on the frequency too soon and/or stepping on someone else's transmission
+• Rushing to check in on the frequency too soon and/or stepping on someone else's transmission

 • Would you walk into a room and immediately start talking over someone else’s conversation mid sentence?
 People would look at you funny, you say?
 Yeah, we do, too.
 You just can’t see us :-).

 • Listen before you speak on the frequency and allow other pilots to read back instructions.
-Yes, we know there is a voice delay on VATSIM, so sometimes it is inevitable.
-But, waiting and listening first improves the experience.
+Waiting and listening first improves the experience.

 • When you're handed off from one controller to the next, we already expect you, see you and know what you're supposed to be doing.
 So, you don't have to rush to the mic and report in.
-We will call you if we need to hear from you sooner.
+If it's urgent, we will call you.

 Arrival Procedures